praneethpvs/apache-spark/docs/beginning/index.md

     }
 ```

 So when we sun the spark program we get the output which is quite pretty big.
-You can find the ouput [here](../../dump/pro1.txt).
+You can find the output [here](./pro1.txt).